 Vahterus Plate & Shell goes underground – high-pressure units in the mine

-In 2009, the world’s leading primary producer of platinum group metals, was searching for heat exchangers suitable for high pressure water cooling in one of their South African mines.
+World’s leading primary producer of platinum group metals was searching for heat exchangers suitable for high pressure water cooling in one of their South African mines.
 These eight heat exchangers were to be installed more than a kilometer underground.

 - Shell and tube heat exchangers were too large and heavy to fit under the lift cage to be transported underground to the end-use point, which was also facing severe space limitations.